fanff/tt3de/README.md

 # TinyTiny 3d Engine

-A minimalistic 2D/3D engine implemented in Python/Cython, designed to render 3D objects using ASCII art.
+A minimalistic 2D/3D engine implemented in Rust & Binded to Python, designed to render 3D objects using ASCII art.

 # Features